Halloween has strutted here once again, and in true spooky holiday fashion, the big day is bringing a whole new wave of sexy meets creepy.

 Not sure how much people would pay to get their kid into the very sexy Yandy College.

 It’s a chicken sandwich.
 How is it crime-related?
 Well, it’s not just any chicken sandwich.
 It’s the type of chicken sandwich people kill for.

-A group of six — two women, three men, and a baby — went to one of the chain’s drive-thru locations in Houston, Texas, on September 3, and tried to order the coveted sandwiches.
+A group of six — two women, three men, and a baby — went to one of the chain’s drive-thru locations in Houston, Texas, last year and tried to order the coveted sandwiches.
 However, the chain was all out, so the group allegedly charged at the door of the restaurant.
 One of the men was holding a gun, but a quick-thinking restaurant worker locked them out, KTRK in Houston reported.

 In Tennessee, a Chattanooga man actually filed a lawsuit after a Popeyes ran out of the sandwich — a crime of the heart, you see.

 "I can't get happy; I have this sandwich on my mind.
-I can't think straight," Craig Barr told the Chattanooga Times Free Press.
+I can't think straight," Craig Barr told the Chattanooga Times Free Press last year.
 "It just consumes you."

-Yandy’s vile villain dresses awfully similar to the dancing murderer at the heart of the newest "Joker" movie.
+Yandy’s vile villain dresses awfully similar to the dancing murderer at the heart of the 2019 "Joker" movie.

 In addition to the fear of shooting threats, there was also controversy over the use of the song in the heavily-memed scene of the Joker dancing on a stairwell.
 The song, the 1972 glam rock anthem "Rock and Roll Part II,” is by Gary Glitter, a pedophile with several convictions under his belt.

 So yeah, this costume definitely could have vile connotations to it that extend beyond the character’s own bad deeds.
 And depending on how the person wearing it dances, hey, it could definitely be sexy, too.